 Internet of Things (IoT)

 The FIDO Alliance is involved in three areas to work towards achieving its mission to reduce the world’s reliance on passwords to better secure the web: user authentication; identity verification and binding; and the Internet of Things (IoT).
-The work areas address essential aspects of the digital identity lifecycle management including identity verification for initial account onboarding and account recovery and user and device authentication.
+The work areas address essential aspects of the digital identity lifecycle management, including identity verification for initial account onboarding and account recovery, and user and device authentication.

 The IoT Challenge

 Gartner forecasts that 15 billion connected things will be in use by 2021, opening up opportunities for increased efficiencies and innovation across industries.
-Yet, lack of IoT security standards and outdated processes such as shipping with default password credentials and manual onboarding leave devices, and the networks they operate on, open to large-scale attack.
+Yet, lack of IoT security standards and outdated processes such as shipping with default password credentials and manual onboarding leave devices, and the networks they operate on, open to large-scale attacks.

 FIDO Alliance Goal: Removing password use from IoT

 The FIDO Alliance aims to provide a comprehensive authentication framework for IoT devices in keeping with the fundamental mission of the organization – passwordless authentication.

 To lead these efforts the Alliance has formed the IoT Technical Working Group (IoT TWG), which will develop use cases, target architectures and specifications covering: